All Episodes

 The moment you lie to me, I have no sympathy.

-The moment because you're choosing to continue the bad decisions.
+The moment, because you're choosing to continue the bad decisions, you've learned nothing.

-You know, when I talk about my twenties, I don't say, well, I was the victim of all these people who were kind of false and and only pretended to blah, blah, blah, blah, blah.
+You know, when I talk about my 20s, I don't say, well, I was the victim of all these people who were kind of false and only pretended to blah, blah, blah, blah, blah.

 It's like, no, I wasn't living my values.